Misaka13514-AUR/repo/README.md

 The repository is completely built with free platforms (see [Architecture](#architecture)).
 If any of them goes down, or the repository is attacked, the repository will be unavailable.
 I will try my best to keep the repository online, but I cannot guarantee it.

 If you are concerned about the availability of the repository, you can mirror it to your own server: [OneDrive share link (read-only)](https://lockinwize-my.sharepoint.com/:f:/g/personal/misaka13514_lockinwize_onmicrosoft_com/Es6uIZIqFmVEs2LgpOy6MUQB_hGYl6_LV-K2rO8SwkIijA).

+All files in the repository are stored on OneDrive, which is scanned by Microsoft for malware and viruses.
+Seems I cannot bypass this scan, if there is a false positive (e.g. `nuclei-templates` is flagged because there is webshell in it), you will need to download the file manually from the OneDrive share link above, and then install it with `pacman -U`.

 ## Architecture